mattTea/gilded-rose/problem-breakdown.md

 Refactor so that adding the new `Conjured` items feature is easy to do

 1. Write tests first to ensure current functionality does not break when refactoring
-    - Start with feature test
+    - Start with feature tests
     - Test behaviour not state
     - (This might highlight areas to refactor by doing this)
+    - NOTE: As current `update_quality` method does not return anything, initial tests will test for state more than I would like.
+Refactor tests along with code to change this

 2. Descriptive naming

-3. Don't allocate memory in an instance variable that can be a constant
+3. Don't allocate memory in an instance variable for something that can be a constant

 4. Look for repetition
     - If method names contain some similar words, look to extract common items